VIP medicine: Motivation

-Prominent or famous people who fall ill have obvious reasons for desiring instant and ample medical care.
-Additionally, they have a desire to avoid public scrutiny in matters of private medical care, as all patients do, and may demand special accommodations on this basis.
-They may want to avoid the prying eyes of journalists as well as those of the curious onlookers among the hospital staff who may not be directly involved in their care.
-Their desire for privacy is an understandable aspect of their need for extra security.
+Prominent people desire instant and ample medical care.
+Additionally, they want to avoid public scrutiny in matters of private medical care, and may demand special accommodations on this basis.
+They avoid the journalists as well as the onlookers among the hospital staff.
+They desire privacy for an extra security.
 Often the pressure on medical staff for special accommodations comes from a VIP's entourage rather than from the patient.

 Medical personnel are also not immune to becoming fascinated by the presence of a celebrity or powerful figure.
 Physicians and hospitals may relish the extra revenue accruing from the treatment of VIP patients, sometimes in the form of lavish donations, and so may accommodate them accordingly.
 Some wealthy patients are not above gifting individual providers lavishly in hopes of easier accommodation of their needs, a situation that creates a conflict of interest when specific requests may be counter to a patient's welfare.